MartianColonist/POSEIDON/docs/content/installation.rst

 * `Opacity_database_0.01cm-1_Temperate.hdf5 <https://drive.google.com/file/d/1hYLTzIy7cVicqGU8LHmLnq-3WQuyKISX/view?usp=sharing>`_
 * `Stellar_grids.zip <https://drive.google.com/file/d/1xZzbVserwHZx0jmmhhEeQzk5RnxjFf2C/view?usp=sharing>`_

-Place the three opacity files in a directory of your choice and unzip the stellar grid folder.
+Place the three opacity files in a directory called 'opacity' in a location of your choice and unzip the stellar grid folder.
+I usually place these in an 'input' folder with the structure 'input/opacity' and 'input/stellar_grids'.

 .. note::
    For Windows users, we recommend installing `Windows Subsystem for Linux (WSL)